ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   it is also possible for the TAM to sign and encrypt the personalization data and to let the TA Developer sign and/or encrypt the TA binary.

-## TrustedAppDelete
+## Delete Message

-The TrustedAppDelete message is used by the TAM to remove a Trusted Component from the device.
+The Delete message is used by the TAM to remove a Trusted Component from the device.

-Like other TEEP messages, the TrustedAppDelete message is signed, and the relevant CDDL snippet is shown below.
+Like other TEEP messages, the Delete message is signed, and the relevant CDDL snippet is shown below.
 The complete CDDL structure is shown in {{CDDL}}.

 ~~~~
-trusted-app-delete = [
+delete = [
-  type: TEEP-TYPE-trusted-app-delete,
+  type: TEEP-TYPE-delete,
   token: uint,
   option: {
     ? tc-list => [ + bstr ],
-    * $$trusted-app-delete-extensions,
+    * $$delete-extensions,
     * $$teep-option-extensions
   }
 ]
 ~~~~

-The TrustedAppDelete message has the following fields:
+The Delete message has the following fields:

 {: vspace='0'}
 type
-: The value of (4) corresponds to a TrustedAppDelete message sent from the TAM to the TEEP Agent.
+: The value of (4) corresponds to a Delete message sent from the TAM to the TEEP Agent.
 In case of successful processing, a Success message is returned by the TEEP Agent.
 In case of an error, an Error message is returned.